Berserk-Games/Tabletop-Simulator-API/docs/types.md

 ####Strings

-As of v10.8, you are able to use a String in place of a color table!
+You are also able to use a String in place of a color table.
 Using a [Player Color](player-color) will automatically fill in that value.
 It works with any of the 12 color names, as they are written on the [Player Color](player-color) page.

 Example: `printToAll("Test", "Green")`